ritu-mewada/DSA/Searching/README.md

-# Searching
+# Searching methods for Arrays
-There are two searching methods implemented in C language :
+There are two searching methods to find an element in array:

 1. Sequencial Search
 2. Binary Search